drocheam/optrace/docs/source/usage/image.rst

 Only for image modes :python:`"sRGB (Perceptual RI)"` and :python:`"sRGB (Absolute RI)"` the returned object type is :class:`RGBImage <optrace.tracer.image.rgb_image.RGBImage>` .
-For all other modes it is of type :class:`LinearImage <optrace.tracer.image.linear_image.LinearImage>`.
+For all other modes it is of type :class:`ScalarImage <optrace.tracer.image.scalar_image.ScalarImage>`.

 For mode :python:`"sRGB (Perceptual RI)"` there are two optional additional parameters :python:`L_th` and :python:`chroma_scale`.
 See :numref:`usage_color` for more details.